TACC/coe-332-sp25/docs/homework/homework05.rst

 * Instructions on how to access and description of the data set from the original source (do not include the data itself in this repository!)
 * Instructions on how to build a container for your code
-* Instructions to deploy your containerized code as a Flask app
+* Instructions to deploy your containerized code as a Flask app (be careful to specify anythin the user needs to know about exposing the correct port)
 * Instructions including specific ``curl`` commands for accessing the routes in your app
 * Descriptions of what the output from each route shows / means